brianc/node-pg-copy-streams/README.md

 ### version 2.x - published YYYY-MM-DD

+ * Small refactor in copy-from passing from 3 push to 2 push in every chunk transform loop

 ### version 2.1.0 - published 2019-03-19

  * Change README to stop using the pg pool singleton (removed after pg 7.0)